 4. Want to shed a few pounds before your wedding?
 Ensure that you use a nourishing moisturiser all over your body daily, as weight fluctuations can cause stretch marks.
 It’s important to keep the skin well nourished – look out for ingredients such as Vitamin E. Wedding Ideas loves the Vitamin E range at The Body Shop!

-7. If you’re getting married abroad or in the summer, make sure you wear SPF50 every day, starting from 4 weeks before the wedding.
+7. If you’re getting married abroad or in the summer, you need to be on top of your wedding skincare.
+Make sure you wear SPF50 every day, starting from 4 weeks before the wedding.
 Don’t risk sunbathing – you don’t want to get married looking like a lobster!
 Even if you do tan rather than burn, you may be left with unsightly strap marks that will spoil your wedding photos, so keep reapplying that suncream.
 Don’t forget your ears, lips and the back of your neck.

-8. To avoid any fake tan disasters on the big day, book yourself in for a spray tan the day before and you’ll be a lot less likely to end up with any streaky patches.
+8. To avoid any fake tan disasters on the big day, book yourself in for a spray tan the day before to avoid any streaky patches.
 Make sure you have a trial tan beforehand to make sure the colour suits you and to avoid any chance of a reaction.

 10. If you suffer with blackheads or hormonal spots on your chin, try using a salicylic acid product as part of your skincare regime.
 This will help to gently exfoliate the skin and clear out pores.
 Salicylic acid also has an anti-inflammatory effect so it’s great for blemishes that have become inflamed.
 We recommend bea Skin Care Acne treatment Gel.
 Perfect for particularly sensitive skin, this silky serum containing mandelic and salicylic acid gel will unclog blocked pores and exfoliate accumulated dead skin cells.